ibm-cloud-docs/speech-to-text/language-resource.md

     You can use the `display_as` field to specify a different spelling for the word.
 For more information, see [Using the display_as field](#displayAs).
 -   `source` - How the word was added to the words resource.
 If the service extracted the word from a corpus or grammar, the field lists the name of that resource.
 Because the service can encounter the same word in multiple resources, the field can list multiple corpus or grammar names.
 The field includes the string `user` if you add or modify the word directly.

-When you update a model's words resource in any way, you must train the model for the changes to take effect during transcription.
-For more information, see [Train the custom language model](/docs/speech-to-text?topic=speech-to-text-languageCreate#trainModel-language).

-After adding or modifying a word in a model's words resource, it is important that you verify the correctness of the word's definition.
-For more information, see [Validating a words resource](#validateModel).
+After adding or modifying a word in a model's words resource, it is important that you verify the correctness of the word's definition; for more information, see [Validating a words resource for previous-generation models](#validateModel).
+You must also train the model for the changes to take effect during transcription; for more information, see [Train the custom language model](/docs/speech-to-text?topic=speech-to-text-languageCreate#trainModel-language).
-{: important}

 ## How much data do I need?
 {: #wordsResourceAmount}

 Many factors contribute to the amount of data that you need for an effective custom language model.
-It is not possible to provide the exact number of words that you need to add for any custom model or application.
+It is not possible to indicate the exact number of words that you need to add for any custom model or application.
 Depending on the use case, even adding a few words directly to a custom model can improve the model's quality.
 But adding OOV words from a corpus that shows the words in the context in which they are used in audio can greatly improve transcription accuracy.
-For more information, see [Working with corpora](#workingCorpora).

 The service limits the number of words that you can add to a custom language model: